ostdotcom/website-docupony/platform/sdk/docs/getting-started.md

 * [Node.js](/platform/docs/sdk/server-side-sdks/nodejs/)

 **Using OST Platform SDKs has a number of advantages**
-1. **Simplicity**
-<br>The SDKs reduce the complexity of integration by handling multiple authentication scenarios automatically, allowing for a more seamless user experience.
+* **Simplicity** The SDKs reduce the complexity of integration by handling multiple authentication scenarios automatically, allowing for a more seamless user experience.
-2. **Performance**
-<br>Caching, key management and nonce management ensure that end-users’ overall experience is smooth.
+* **Performance** Caching, key management and nonce management ensure that end-users’ overall experience is smooth.
-3. **Security**
-<br>Separating the Server Side API interactions from the Mobile Wallet SDK ensures that private keys are generated and stored securely on the user’s device and not shared across the network.
+* **Security** Separating the Server Side API interactions from the Mobile Wallet SDK ensures that private keys are generated and stored securely on the user’s device and not shared across the network.

 :::note User own their own Brand Tokens
 The Mobile Wallet SDK provides for users to <u>own</u> their Brand Tokens without requiring them to directly manage their private crypto keys.
 This essentially means providing private key management, authorization and recovery services in addition to authentication.